The Permanent Joint Headquarters

 - providing politically aware military advice to the Ministry of Defence (MOD).

 The CJO appointment is rotational between the Royal Navy, Army and Royal Air Force.
-The current incumbent is Lieutenant General John Lorimer DSO MBE.
+The current incumbent is Lieutenant General Sir John Lorimer KCB DSO MBE.

 The Chief of Staff (Operations) (COS (Ops)) is deputy to CJO and is responsible for the planning and execution of operations.